Thick Skinned and Asymetrical Nose Aesthetic

 More than aesthetics, crooked noses often cause functional problems such as nasal congestion.
 A comprehensive rhinoplasty plan should address both form and function to achieve long-term, balanced results.
 As an otolaryngologist, I am dedicated to addressing issues related to septal deviation and nasal valve stenosis in my patients.
 In patients with thick skin, preserving the cartilage support of the nasal wings and preventing nasal valve collapse are critical.
 It is also important to provide nasal tip support and prevent drooping of the tip.

 The patient shared in this article underwent an open technique rhinoplasty operation.
-During the operation, two-level skin dissection and underskin tissue removal were performed on the skin in the suoratip area.
+During the operation, two-level skin dissection and underskin tissue removal were performed on the skin in the supratip area.
 A graft consisting of cartilage and this skin tissue was placed on the patient's nasal root.
 Various cartilage graft applications were made to the tip of the nose to increase nasal tip support.
 No procedure was performed on the patient's nevus on the nose upon the patient's request.

 Post-Operative Aesthetic Considerations